-Begin your adventure in the Patagonian outpost of Ushuaia, often referred to as the ‘city at the end of the world’.
-Follow in the path of historic explorers, as you sail through the Beagle and Drake channels.
-Observe abundant species of whales, seabirds and seals on regular Zodiac excursions in the South Shetland Islands.
-Visit rookeries teeming with chinstrap penguins and hike up mountains to enjoy 360 degree views of the Antarctic Peninsula
+Follow in the path of historic explorers as you sail through the Beagle Channel and the Drake Passage, keeping an eye out for migrating seabirds and whale pods..
+Observe abundant species of whales, seabirds and seals on regular Zodiac excursions along the Antarctic Peninsula and in the South Shetland Islands.
+Land onshore to visit rookeries teeming with chinstrap penguins and hike up mountains to enjoy panoramic views of the peninsula..
+Enhance your Antarctic exploration with one or more optional activities such as sea kayaking or polar ice camping to take your adventure to the next level.

-Discover the best of the Antarctic Peninsula, the seventh continent’s most northern region, on this once-in-a-lifetime expedition.
-Be delighted by penguins, seals and whales as they accompany you on your journey along the Antarctic coastline.
-Landing on the continent itself is a memorable highlight, where you’ll explore the iconic sights that make this one of the world’s most pristine, exotic and unforgettable natural environments.
+Discover the best of the Antarctic Peninsula in 12 days on this memorable polar expedition.
+Be delighted by penguins, seals and whales as they accompany you on your journey along the coastline.
+Learn a thing or two about Antarctic history and glaciology in a series of lectures presented by an expert onboard crew, and get up close and personal with the landscapes on multiple Zodiac cruises and shore excursions.
+Explore the wild sights and highlights that make this one of the world’s most pristine, unique and remote natural environments.

 Breakfast Included: 11 Lunches Included: 9 Dinner Included: 10

 Welcome to Ushuaia, where your Antarctic adventure begins.
-Arrive at any time today and be transferred to the hotel.
-Ushuaia is the southernmost city in the world.
-If you arrive early, there are plenty of things to see and do.
-Perhaps explore the nearby Tierra del Fuego National Park, visit the Maritime Museum housed in an old prison, or enjoy Argentinean wine and steak at a restaurant in town.
+Arrive at any time today and be transferred to your pre-expedition hotel.
+If you arrive early, there are plenty of things to see and do in the world’s southernmost city – you could explore the nearby Tierra del Fuego National Park or visit the Maritime Museum housed in an old prison.
+This evening, perhaps indulge in a traditional Argentinean barbecue at one of the many restaurants in town.

 Ushuaia – Embarkation Day